TheArtificial/theartificial.nl/source/blog/2017/07-27-dating-apps.html.md

 For the comparison shopper, **Happn**, **OKCupid**, **Inner Circle**, and **Grindr** provide grids of potential matches.
 The most extreme grid award goes to **Grindr**, which shows a whipping 14 men at a time.
 Gentlemen please, some curation!
 When viewing starred profiles, **Grindr** presents only 6 pictures at once.

 **Sudy** the Sugar Daddy app uses a list to present potential matches, which is conveniently sortable by income.
-Of course there are other important details, like the distance separating the two of you…a bon entendeur!
+Of course, there are other important details, like the distance separating the two of you…a bon entendeur!

 ![Profile effort level](07-14-dating-apps/Grids-cards-list.png)